tutungduong/oop_java_pInsights/README.md

 ### Association <a name="association"></a>

-Association represents the relationship between the objects.
+In object-oriented programming, association is the common term used for both the `has-a` and `part-of` relationships but is not limited to these.
+When we say that two objects are in an association relationship, this is a generic statement which means that we don’t worry about the lifetime dependency between the objects.
 Here, one object can be associated with one object or many objects.
 There can be four types of association between the objects:

 - One to One
 - One to Many